 13+ years – 60 minutes

 Parental encouragement and support is needed for productive and consistent practice sessions.
 Both students and parent will be proud of the rapid progress made when sufficient daily practice becomes a habit.
 Students become more stimulated by music and more motivated to practice as they realize how much they can accomplish.

 Regular recital participation is recommended, with students normally playing in at least one recital per school semester.
 Most weeknight recitals will be held on Thursday evenings at 7:00, a minimum of six students is required.
 Recital music may include no more than two memorized solo pieces and/or non-memorized duets, with a five-minute limit per student.
 Additional recitals may be held on Zoom if there is sufficient need.
 For Zoom recitals students play one memorized piece, with a 5-minute limit.
 Students are always expected to remain present until the end of the recital.

 Private students will receive a written evaluation from the instructor at the end of each school semester.
 Piano students will also be evaluated by a panel of instructors during the last week of each spring semester.
 This evaluation occurs in lieu of a lesson during that week.
 A written evaluation will be given to parents, with copies kept by the teacher and Music Prep. office.
 An unsatisfactory evaluation will jeopardize the student’s place in the program.

 Cancellation Policy/Termination of Lessons

-TCU fall/spring enrollment is for 16 weeks and summer for eight weeks.
-Only new students may receive a prorated tuition amount if they begin lessons after the session has started.
-Registration fees are non-refundable and no tuition refunds will be given after the session start date.
+TCU Fall/Spring enrollment is for 16 weeks, and summer for eight weeks.
+Normally only new students may receive a prorated tuition amount if they begin lessons mid-session.
+Registration fees are non-refundable and no refunds will be given after the session start date.
 Refunds will be considered only in exceptional circumstances with the approval of the Music Prep.
 Director.
 Lessons can be terminated due to insufficient preparation or excessive absences.